distributed-control-systems/SUGAR/README.md

 	 ( 1 )*e0

-But, as you should know, you may encounter multivectors that don't have inverse, for instance:
+But, as you should know, you may encounter multi vectors that don't have inverse, for instance:

 	>> basis([1,0,1])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=1
 	Declaring e2 such that e2·e2=0
 	Declaring e12 such that e12·e12=0